messagebird/firestore-send-msg/README.md

 **Description**: Creates and sends messages and notifications using the MessageBird Conversations API.
 Extension is triggered when document written to a specified Cloud Firestore collection.
 It will try to deliver your message based on document contents and update it with status.

+**Tutorial:**

+For a detailed run through in how to install and use the extension please see the following [blog post](https://blog.messagebird.com/posts/get-started-with-the-messagebird-extension-on-firebase).

 **Configuration Parameters:**

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).